 • The third-lowest residential property tax (in the state’s largest city).

 Corporate Income Tax

 The corporate income tax rate in Colorado is among the lowest in the nation at 4.63%.
-Recent legislation simplified Colorado's corporate tax structure by establishing a "single sales factor" for multi-state corporations, creating an incentive for companies that want to build their workforce and increase their physical presence in Colorado, and rewarding companies currently investing in the people and infrastructure of the state.
+Colorado's corporate tax structure is a "single sales factor" for multi-state corporations, creating an incentive for companies that want to build their workforce and increase their physical presence in Colorado, and rewarding companies currently investing in the people and infrastructure of the state.

 Colorado has a liberal "water's edge" system of unitary taxation rather than a "worldwide" one.
 Specifically, foreign corporations, as well as "80/20" corporations (i.e. corporations with 80% of their property and payroll outside the U.S.), are not included in a Colorado income tax return.
 Corporations doing business in Colorado, as well as other states, must apportion to Colorado that part of their net income derived from sources within Colorado.
 These corporations may choose to utilize either the Colorado Income Tax Act or the Multi-State Tax Compact.
 The Tax Act apportions income according to percentages of property owned and the gross receipts in Colorado versus nationwide.
 The Tax Compact adds the payroll in Colorado versus nationwide as an additional factor.